 How to treat stuttering

-a personal SLP right in your pocket
+a personal speech and language pathologist right in your pocket

 The skills you will learn in the Fluency Friends are based on motoric and prosodic techniques of speech to help people learn to speak fluently while also sounding natural.
 The games are designed to target the parts of brain involved in speech timing, rhythm, prosody, stress, and motor speech.